tttson/stackathon/README.md

-# stackathon - Issa Restaurant Vibe
+# Stackathon - Issa Restaurant Vibe

 Did you ever want to know what the vibe was like at a restaurant?